Up

 Orientation

 First time here?
 The Overview page explains who the Diggers were (are) and the intent of this site.
 The What's New page highlights additions to this web so returning visitors might check there first.
 The archivist's blog posts occasional missives of interest.
-(Added Oct 2020:) The new "How To Navigate the Digger Archives Site" has some tips for getting around and finding what you want.
+The "How To Navigate the Digger Archives Site" has some tips for getting around and finding what you want.

 Coyote Howl: the Sixties Counterculture as Agent of Change